 Sunscreens are providing ‘passive’ protection by absorbing or reflecting harmful UV rays from the skin.
 But by adding antioxidants to sunscreens, they could offer a second, ‘active’ level of protection.
-Broad spectrum sunscreens with antioxidant protection could boost the body’s natural defense against the formation of UV induced free radicals.
+Broad-spectrum sunscreens gel with antioxidant protection could boost the body’s natural defense against the formation of UV induced free radicals.

 An effective way is here to defend your skin from free radicals.
 You’ve probably seen or purchased products claiming to reduce damage from free radicals, but what does this mean?

 It’s an antioxidant-rich sunscreen.

 The body is able to heal some of the wounded cells, but for the most part, a free radical attack is permanently damaging.
 So, antioxidants are important because they stop these radical reactions as soon as possible and limit the amount of cellular injury.

 Antioxidant-rich sunscreen is the best sunscreen for face, Make it a part of your daily morning routine, even if you are just driving to work or the sky is overcast.
 You will still absorb plenty of UV light.
 So, think before selecting a sunscreen and avoid the mistakes people usually commit.